 In AnythingLLM (RAG layer):

-ORP.4.A1,OPS.1.1.5.A1,SYS.1.3.A14) the AI runs a semantic vector search across the ISMS knowledge base. - The most relevant passages are returned with citations (document name, page/section).
+ORP.4.A1,OPS.1.1.5.A1,SYS.1.3.A14), the AI performs a semantic vector search over the ISMS knowledge base. - The most relevant passages are returned with source (document name, page/section).

 In mjEdit (MCP layer):